Something Wicked This Way Comes (novel): Legacy and literary influence

 Something Wicked This Way Comes has served as a direct influence on several fantasy and horror authors, including Neil Gaiman and Stephen King.
 Gaiman paid tribute to Bradbury's influence on him and many of his peers in a 2012 The Guardian article following Bradbury's death.
 King discusses this novel at length in his 1981 non-fiction book Danse Macabre and also in his 2022 fantasy book Fairy Tale.

 The book influenced R. L. Stine, who said: "Ray Bradbury is one of my favorite authors.
 I always tell people that the scariest book I ever read was one of his books—Something Wicked This Way Comes".
 Clive Barker also placed the book fourth on his list of greatest books about good and evil, number one being Moby-Dick.

+The Wild Beyond the Witchlight, a Dungeons & Dragons module, takes heavy inspiration from Something Wicked This Way Comes, both thematically, and by taking the character name "Mr. Dark".

 Reference in other works

-The novel is referenced in the 2024 song "I Can Never Say Goodbye" by The Cure.
+The title is a quotation from William Shakespeare's play Macbeth.